Differentially Private Federated Clustering over Non-IID Data: Introduction

 \item Extensive experimental results are provided to demonstrate the effectiveness of the proposed DP-FedC algorithm on real world datasets, including TCGA cancer gene data~\cite{TCGA_CGCD}, and the MNIST hand-writing digits data~\cite{website_MNIST}, and its much superior performance over state-of-the-art distributed clustering and FedC algorithms. \end{enumerate}

-Section \ref{sec: problem formulation} presents some preliminaries of DP and the problem formulation.
+Section \ref{sec: Preliminaries} introduces some preliminaries of DP.
+Section \ref{sec: problem formulation} presents the problem formulation.
 Section \ref{sec: fedam} presents the proposed DP-FedC algorithm.
-Section \ref{sec:privacy_analysis} presents privacy analysis and convergence analyses of the proposed algorithm.
-Experiment results are presented in Section \ref{sec: simulation}, and lastly the conclusion is drawn in Section \ref{sec: conclusion}.
+Section \ref{sec:privacy_analysis} focuses on privacy analysis and convergence analysis of the proposed algorithm.
+Experiment results are presented in Section \ref{sec: simulation}, and finally the conclusion is drawn in Section \ref{sec: conclusion}.